charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_conc_parall.md

 With this example of a quite simple 2D-platform game, we realize that things can quickly become tricky.

-## Are they some aid for parallelism in simol ? "one_at_a_time", "turn_monitor", "for_every_thread"
+## Are they some aid for parallelism in clprolf ? "one_at_a_time", "turn_monitor", "for_every_thread"

-Parallelism aids in simol does not replace the classical and robust implementation support in java.
+Parallelism aids in clprolf does not replace the classical and robust implementation support in java.
 But it complements it with some features with a goal of clarity.

 ### What is "one_at_a_time"?
 "one_at_a_time" is a method modifier (@One_at_a_time in the framework).
 It marks synchronized methods, or methods containing synchronized blocks.
 It emphasizes that only one thread a a time is doing the job, so we almost mimic a single thread application!
 And it's here the important point, many threads in turn for parts of code, it's like having a single thread application for these parts.